microsoft/APSI/README.md

 The shortest item length we support (after truncation) is 80 bits, which is still far above the practical sizes of `plain_modulus`.

 The second trick is to break up each item into multiple parts and encode them separately into consecutive batching slots.
-Namely, if `plain_modulus` is a `B`-bit prime, then we write only `B-1` bits of an item into a batching slot and the next `B-1` bits into the next slot.
+Namely, if `plain_modulus` is a `K`-bit prime, then we write only `K-1` bits of an item into a batching slot and the next `K-1` bits into the next slot.
 One downside is that a batched plaintext/ciphertext now only holds a fraction of `poly_modulus_degree` items.
 Typically we would use either 4 or 8 slots per item.
 For example, if `plain_modulus` is a 20-bit prime, then 4 slots could encode an item of length 80, and the query ciphertext `Q` (and its powers) can encrypt up to `poly_modulus_degree / 4` of the receiver's items.